supreetkaur-04/Multi-Text-AI-Toolbox/README.md

-Nice 🚀 Since your project has evolved a lot, your **README.md** should also reflect the new features.
-Here’s an updated version tailored to your latest code:

----

 # 📚 LinguifyAI - Text Enhancement Suite

 **An all-in-one AI-powered toolkit for text enhancement — Summarize, Translate, Generate Questions, Check Grammar, Adjust Tone, Rewrite, Convert to Speech, and Chat with AI.**